UVa Course Catalog (Unofficial, Lou's List)

 RELJ 2420Intermediate Biblical Hebrew II (3)

-Readings in the prose narratives and poetry of the Hebrew Bible.
-Emphasizes grammar, vocabulary, and syntax.
+Readings in the poetry of the Hebrew Bible.
+Emphasizes grammar, vocabulary, and poetics.
 Attention to issues of translation and interpretation.
-Prerequisite: HEBR/RELJ 2410 or the equivalent.
+Prerequisite: HEBR/RELJ 2410 or the equivalent

 RELJ 2521Special Topics in Judaism (3)